 There is a Freedom of Information document about both the Parish and the Parish Council on display in the entrance of the Village Hall.

-Please apply to the Clerk if you have any further questions.
+Please contact the Parish Clerk if you have any further questions.